AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 title: Enrich Real-time Customer Profile with machine learning insights
 topic: tutorial
 type: Tutorial
-description: This document provides a step-by-step tutorial to enrich Real-time Customer Profile with machine-learning insights.
+description: This document provides a guide on how to enrich Real-time Customer Profile with machine-learned insights.
 ---

 # Enrich [!DNL Real-time Customer Profile] with machine-learning insights

 Adobe Experience Platform [!DNL Data Science Workspace] provides the tools and resources to create, evaluate, and utilize machine learning models to generate data predictions and insights.
-When machine learning insights are ingested into a [!DNL Profile]-enabled dataset, that same data is also ingested as [!DNL Profile] records which can then be segmented into subsets of related elements by using [!DNL Adobe Experience Platform Segmentation Service].
+When machine learning insights are ingested into a [!DNL Profile]-enabled dataset, that same data is also ingested as [!DNL Profile] records which can then be segmented using [!DNL Adobe Experience Platform Segmentation Service].
+As profile and time series data is ingested, Real-time Customer Profile automatically decides to include or exclude that data from segments through an ongoing process called streaming segmentation, before merging it with existing data and updating the union view.
+As a result, you can instantaneously perform computations and make decisions to deliver enhanced, individualized experiences to customers as they interact with your brand.

-This document provides links to tutorials that enable you to enrich [!DNL Real-time Customer Profile] with your machine-learning insights.
+This document provides links to tutorials that enable you to enrich [!DNL Real-time Customer Profile] with your machine-learned insights.

 ## Getting started

-In order to complete the tutorials below, you are required to have a working understanding of the various aspects of Experience Platform involved in ingesting [!DNL Profile] data and creating segments.
+In order to complete the tutorials below, you are required to have a working understanding of ingesting [!DNL Profile] data and creating segments.
 Before beginning this tutorial, please review the documentation for the following services:

 - [[!DNL Real-time Customer Profile]](../../rtcdp/overview.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 - [[!DNL Identity Service]](../../identity-service/home.md): Enables [!DNL Real-time Customer Profile] by bridging identities from disparate data sources being ingested into Platform.